 - Check the Cooling Fan: A malfunctioning cooling fan can cause the engine to overheat.
 Test the fan to ensure it’s functioning properly and replace it if necessary.

 - Check the Coolant Temperature Sensor: A faulty coolant temperature sensor can cause a warning message to appear even if the engine is not overheating.
 Replace the sensor if necessary.

-- Turn off the Engine: Turn off the engine and allow it to cool down before attempting to reset the message.
+- Turn off the engine and allow it to cool down.

-- Turn On the Ignition: Turn on the ignition without starting the engine to ensure that the message has been reset.
+- Turn on the ignition without starting the engine.
+Now check to see if the message is gone.

 If the message reappears after resetting it, it could indicate that there is still an issue with the cooling system.
 In this case, it’s best to seek professional help from a qualified mechanic to diagnose and repair the issue.

-In conclusion, the coolant temperature too high warning message on an Audi can indicate a variety of issues with the cooling system, ranging from low coolant levels to a malfunctioning water pump or thermostat.
+The ‘coolant temperature too high’ warning message on an Audi can indicate a variety of issues with the cooling system, ranging from low coolant levels to a malfunctioning water pump or thermostat.
 It’s important to address this warning message promptly to avoid further damage to the engine.

 While some fixes, such as checking the coolant level and inspecting the cooling system, can be done at home, other solutions may require professional help from a qualified mechanic.
 Regular maintenance, such as checking the coolant level and inspecting the cooling system, can help prevent this warning message from appearing in the first place.